 WBI is an off-campus training partner of Conestoga College.
 The College provides registration support and oversight on our curriculum, evaluation and delivery.

-WBI is also accredited by Shimano Canada.
-Students can be assured they're gaining current knowledge and hands-on experience with a diversity of Shimano components.
+WBI is also accredited by Shimano Canada and works closely with the Professional Bicycle Mechanics Association aiding in the development of standardized mechanical training.
+Students can be assured they're gaining current knowledge and hands-on experience with a diversity of Shimano, SRAM and even some Capagnolo components.

 This is an accredited course offered through Conestoga College, where you'll find our course listed as MECH1230 in the Continuing Education catalogue.
 Registration is handled through Conestoga College.